 When a machine can read what you say alongside what your systems do, the gap between narrative and reality becomes measurable.
 A strategy document can be compared against the code that must implement it.
 An architecture reference model can be compared against what is actually running.
 A budget line can be compared against the operational outcomes it was meant to produce.
 A portfolio label can be compared against the services that supposedly comprise it.
 An investment case can be compared against the incident costs it was meant to prevent.

-Once these artefacts can be read together, the organisation's claims become testable.
+Once strategy documents, architecture models, budget lines, portfolio labels, and code can be read together, the organisation's claims become testable.
 Structural honesty becomes measurable rather than aspirational.

 Banks, insurers, retailers, logistics firms, airlines, public sector bodies, and older companies that describe themselves as technology companies but still operate with inherited governance assumptions all fall into this category.
-These organisations are not pre-software.
-They have used software for years.
-What they have not adapted to is the shift that occurred between roughly 2008 and 2012, when software stopped being infrastructure and became the primary medium through which these companies create and deliver value.
+Between roughly 2008 and 2012, software stopped being infrastructure and became the primary medium through which these companies create and deliver value.
+The technology changed, but the governance structures, budget cycles, and power structures did not, and the misalignment has been compounding ever since.

 ...